August 11, 2015

 Data Entry/Office Assistant: Provide administrative support to staff by helping with common office duties such as data entry, photocopying and answering phones.

-Direct Care-Domestic Cats: Work with our San Nicolas Island cat colony to provide them with a clean and healthy home, then spend some quiet time grooming and socializing with the cats to promote their adoptability.
+Direct Care—Domestic Cats: Work with our San Nicolas Island cat colony to provide them with a clean and healthy home, and spend quiet time grooming and socializing with the cats to promote their adoptability.

-Direct Care-Wildlife: Assist our knowledgeable staff in the daily rounds of both rehab and sanctuary animals by helping clean the enclosures, prepare diets, and engaging the animals in enrichment and operant condition training.
+Direct Care—Wildlife: Assist our knowledgeable staff in the daily rounds of both rehab and sanctuary animals by helping to clean the enclosures, prepare diets, and engage the animals in enrichment and operant condition training.
 Note that all wildlife care volunteers are required to start with domestic cats and complete basic training requirements before being promoted to wildlife areas.

 Horticulture and Garden Team: Maintain healthy foliage in and around the animal enclosures, keep our current gardens flourishing, and help design and install new plantings to provide essential and proper enrichment and environmental stimuli to our animals.